danielabar/docker-pluralsight/README.md

 ### The docker0 Bridge

+When the Docker daemon starts on the Docker host, it creates a `docker0` bridge (virtual switch), created entirely in software. `docker0` is crucial to container networking.
+Just like a regular physical switch, it passes packets between connected devices.
+Normal switches have ports and devices attached to them. `bridge-utils` can be used to see what's connected to `docker0` (linux only).

+### Virtual Ethernet Interfaces

 Using this [Dockerfile](docker-net/Dockerfile), build, then launch two containers, for each one run interactive to keep the shell going, then Ctrl+P+Q to jump out:

 ```shell